scallopy/node-fundamentals-Note-App/README.md

   * Adding a new SSH key to your GitHub account

-In terminal

 In github => Create new repository, then:

   …or push an existing repository from the command line